Wedding planning is not for the faint of heart. Here are tips from a couple whose bank accounts survived.

 The biggest challenge we encountered was definitely culling the guest list.
 As a recovering people pleaser, it was challenging not to give in to the guilt of not inviting so-and-so.
 As a compromise, we invited more guests after our dinner.
 We found a tiny schoolhouse that we just adored so we had to keep it down to 65 people.
 We had an intimate ceremony, which felt genuine and sweet.
-My biggest worry was that it’d feel like a “performance on stage” but it was so natural and easy.

 The schoolhouse we got married in on October 9, 2016